codecentric/spring-boot-admin/README.md

 alt="Spring Boot® Admin - Monitoring and Configuring Spring Boot Applications at Runtime" width="240" height="135" border="10" /></a><br>
 **Spring Boot® Admin - Monitoring and Configuring Spring Boot Applications at Runtime**

-## Compatibility Matrix
-Spring Boot Admin's version matches the major and minor versions of Spring Boot:

- * SBA 2.0.X -> Spring Boot 2.0.Y
- * SBA 2.1.X -> Spring Boot 2.1.Y
- * SBA 2.2.X -> Spring Boot 2.2.Y

-etc. pp.

-Nevertheless, it is possible to monitor any version of a Spring Boot service independently of the underlying Spring Boot version in the service.
-Hence, it is possible to run Spring Boot Admin Server version 2.6 and monitor a service that is running on Spring Boot 2.3 using Spring Boot Admin Client version 2.3.

 ## Getting Help

 Having trouble with codecentric's Spring Boot Admin?
 We’d like to help!